-At the very beginning, let me confirm that no society can have perfect gender equality and it is not possible to acheive equality in any society.
+At the very beginning, let me confirm that no society can have perfect gender equality and it is not possible to achieve equality in any society.
 These two articles I have written earlier will help you understand the same –

 - The Equality Fallacy – Why Supreme Court Should be Closed First

 - Why Kidbutz Feminists Rejected Equality

 Today, I am going to take the cause of handicapped or differently abled people and show you how our policies are made without keeping in mind the reality.
 In fact, I am going to show you why the census is a futile exercise and how our policies only take us away from reality.
 As long as such screwed up perspective about equality exists, there is no way we can achieve equality.

 If you ever thought that the surveys done by government agencies help the government in drafting accurate and beneficial policies for the welfare of the people concerned, think again.
 Because what I am going to show you is just the opposite.
 Government surveys like the census have no meaningful attribution to drafting policies.
 If your belief system is shaken and if you are thinking that no government can actually afford to waste such a big money on an important activity like census and finally not draft policies accordingly and if you think this can’t be true, hold on, as I am just going to shake your entire belief system, post which even you will think that census is more or less a useless activity.